unitsofmeasurement/seshat/README.md

 Seshat (from the ancient Egyptian goddess of knowledge, writing and surveying) is an implementation of Units of Measurement API defined by JSR 363.
-Seshat is a subset of [Apache Spatial Information System (SIS)](http://sis.apache.org/) library keeping only the classes required for JSR 363, with geospatial-specific functionalities omitted.
+Seshat is a subset of [Apache Spatial Information System (SIS)](http://sis.apache.org/) library keeping only the classes required for JSR 363, with some geospatial-specific functionalities omitted.
 Seshat supports arithmetic operations on units and on quantities.
 The unit (including SI prefix) and the quantity type resulting from those arithmetic operations are automatically inferred.